jonathanatuscpsu/DM-python/index.md

 # Data Mining in Python
 This set of online learning materials for undergraduate and graduate data mining classes was first developed and is currently being maintained by Zhaohu (Jonathan) Fan.
-Some of materials are from [Dr. Yan Yu](https://business.uc.edu/faculty-and-research/departments/obais/faculty/yan-yu.html)’s class notes.
+Some of the materials are from [Dr. Yan Yu](https://business.uc.edu/faculty-and-research/departments/obais/faculty/yan-yu.html)’s class notes.

  <!---Thanks for the contribution from previous Ph.D. students. --->